Deer-Spangle/FA-search-bot/readme.md

 - Set `bot_key` to your telegram bot API key, and `api_url` to the URL of a valid deployment of [the FA API](https://github.com/Deer-Spangle/faexport).
  - Run `python3 run.py`

+If you want it to be able to prettify gifs, you will need docker running on the system.